numbats/ida2024s2/README.md

 ::: {display: none}
 :::
 ```
-### 3. How do I adjust the font size of the webR code?
+### 3. How do I adjust the font size of the `quarto-webr` code?

-To adjust the font size of webR code chunks, you can set the `editor-font-scale` individually for each chunk or apply it globally with:
+To adjust the font size of `quarto-webr` code chunks, you can set the `editor-font-scale` individually for each chunk or apply it globally with:

 ```yaml
 webr: